 |Failure to yield||6 point violation|

 |Speed contest on road||8 point violation|

 |Driving while suspended||8 point violation|

-A court may require a driver to complete a BMV-approved Driver Safety Program (DSP) and use this requirement as an alternative to suspension of driving privileges.
-State law also requires a driver who commits two or more traffic offenses resulting in convictions within a 12-month period to complete a BMV-approved DSP.
-Drivers who are under 18 years of age are required to complete a DSP if, within a 12-month period, they are convicted of two or more traffic offenses, involved in two or more accidents, or a combination of the two.
-Failure to complete the course within the specified time period will result in the suspension of the individual's driving privileges.
+A court may require a driver to complete a Driver Safety Program (DSP) or Defensive Driving Course (DDC).
+If the requirement is a court imposed DSP or DDC, then the driver should inquire with the court about which DDC or DSP provider will satisfy the court’s requirement.
+However, the BMV requires a driver who commits two or more traffic offenses, within a 12-month period, that result in convictions to complete a BMV-approved DSP.
+Drivers who are under 18 years of age are required to complete a DSP if before they are 18 they are convicted of two or more traffic offenses, involved in two or more accidents, or a combination of the two.
+Failure to complete a BMV approved DSP course within the specified time period will result in the suspension of the individual's driving privileges.